OdriWalter/pinka-layout/README.md

-# Pinka — QWERTY + AltGr for Hungarian
+# Pinka — QWERTY + AltGr for Hungarian and German

 ![Pinka logo](pinka_transparent.png)

+Named after the [Pinka river](https://en.wikipedia.org/wiki/Pinka)—the only river that flows through both Austria and Hungary and whose name is spelled identically in Hungarian, German, and English.
+This reflects Pinka’s aim for a universal layout spanning English, Hungarian, and German, represented by the Austro-Hungarian flag in our logo.

-**Goal:** full Hungarian on US QWERTY without relearning keys.
+**Goal:** full Hungarian and German support on US QWERTY without relearning keys.

 **Features**
 - AltGr layer: á é í ó ö ő ú ü ű and gy ly ny.
 Shift → capitals.